Republicans vote in special primary in bellwether Florida district

 "People are looking at it as kind of a bellwether on whether Obamacare is going to hurt a Democrat in the general election," MacManus said.

-Sink supports Obamacare and the three Republican candidates vying to become the nominee have said they would support repealing it.
+Sink supports Obamacare and Jolly has said he would support repealing it.

 Some Republicans have been disappointed that none of the party's heavy hitters chose to challenge Sink.

-However, should Sink win, a new Republican candidate could emerge to take her on in November, MacManus said.
+However, should Sink win, another Republican candidate could emerge to take her on in November, MacManus said.

-The Republican candidates on Tuesday's ballots are little known outside the district.
+The Republican candidates on Tuesday's ballot were little known outside the district.

-David Jolly, a Washington lobbyist, stresses his long experience as Young's congressional aide.
-State Rep. Kathleen Peters portrays herself as the candidate who best understands her district from her years in elective office.
+Besides Jolly, who stressed his long experience as Young's congressional aide, State Rep. Kathleen Peters portrayed herself as the candidate who best understands her district from her years in elective office.

-Mark Bircher, an Iraq war veteran, presents himself as an outsider and the most conservative of the three Republicans.
+Mark Bircher, an Iraq war veteran, presented himself as an outsider and the most conservative of the three Republicans.

 Just 10 days before voters headed to the polls, any boost the Republicans hoped for from Young's popularity and family man image was lost.